AnyChart/docs.anychart.com/Gauges/Pointers_and_Data.md

 ### Binding Pointers to Axes

 To bind a pointer to an axis, the {api:anychart.core.gauge.pointers.Base#axisIndex}**.axisIndex()**{api} method is used.
-However, there is no need in this method ша your gauge contains only one axis.
+However, there is no need in this method if your gauge contains only one axis.
 Also note that the numeration of axes starts from 0.

 In the samle below, there is a gauge with two axis and two pointers, marker and bar, both indicating the same value.
 The bar pointer is bound to the second axis.